 Here are some ideas:

-Attend Life.Church Online.
+Attend Life.Church Online together.
 As the phrase social distancing becomes a household term, we know that we can still be social and connected even if we’re physically distanced.
 We can keep meeting together digitally.
-You are always invited to one of our services throughout the week.
+You are always invited to one of our Church Online services throughout the week.
 But don’t just attend by yourself.
 You can invite your friends, family, LifeGroup, or anyone to join you.

 There’s something for kids too.
 We have age-specific content for everyone in your home.
 Our Switch Students (grades 6-12) should follow us on Instagram and YouTube to stay connected.
 Here’s everything you need for all the kids in your home.
 Also, parents, here’s something for you.

-Discover tools for any kind of LifeGroup.
+Remember why you’re meeting together.
 If you’re in a LifeGroup, now is a great time to revisit what it means to be a group of people following Jesus together.
-At its core, who walk through life together.
+At its core, a LifeGroup is a group of friends who walk through life together.
 Why you connect remains the same no matter how you connect.
-Here are some resources:

-- Spend time in God’s Word through the .
+- Spend time in God’s Word through the YouVersion Bible App.
 Use the new Prayer feature to pray with people you love, and do a Bible Plan together using Plans with Friends.
-There are lots of great plans available around topics like , , and .
+There are lots of great plans available around topics like fear, anxiety, and hope.

-- Use the in your LifeGroup, at the dinner table with family, on the phone with friends, in a Facebook group, or wherever you’re having conversations about what God is saying to you through our weekly messages.
+- Use the Talk It Over Guide in your LifeGroup, at the dinner table with family, on the phone with friends, in a Facebook group, or wherever you’re having conversations about what God is saying to you through our weekly messages.

 - Make use of digital communication tools like video chats, group text, group chats, and social media groups.

-- If you’re leading a LifeGroup, visit our for helpful insights into just about any question you might have about leading a group.
+- If you’re leading a LifeGroup, visit our LifeGroup leader site for helpful insights into just about any question you might have about leading a group.